life4/deal/docs/details/contracts.md

 ## Providing an error

-You can provide `message` argument for a contract, and this message will be used as the error message (and in [documentation](./docs)):
+You can provide the `message` argument for a contract, and this message will be used as the error message (and in [documentation](./docs)):

 ```python
 @deal.pre(lambda x: x > 0, message='x must be positive')